 Risk Factors for Dark Skin Spots

-Some women are more likely to develop dark skin blemishes than others because of certain health and personal reasons, such as obesity and genetics.
-These risk factors can affect a woman's hormones and increase the likelihood of developing dark skin spots.
+Some women are more likely to develop dark brown spots on the skin than others because of certain health and personal reasons, such as obesity and genetics.

-Keep reading to find out more about the signs and symptoms of brown spots and to choose a treatment specific to its cause.
+Keep reading to find out more about the signs and symptoms of hyperpigmentation in order to choose a treatment specific to its cause.

 Signs and Symptoms